-Heidi J. Albers (Jo) is the Knobloch Wyoming Excellence Chair in Conservation Economics and Finance in the Haub School of Environment and Natural Resources and the Department of Economics and Finance at the University of Wyoming.
-She collaborates with EfD in Tanzania and Central America in the areas of forest, marine, and wildlife conservation and management.
+Heidi J. Albers (Jo) is a Professor and the Wyoming Excellence Chair in Conservation Economics in the Department of Economics at the University of Wyoming.
+She has a B.S. in Geology from Duke University, an M.E.S. from Yale University, and a Ph.D. in Economics from University of California – Berkeley.

 Jo’s research focuses on resource policy and management at the intersection of conservation and rural poverty.
 Methodologically, Jo’s research typically develops empirically-inspired spatial and temporal decision models that include characteristics of both the socioeconomic and ecological setting.
 Current research interests include siting and management of protected areas, policies to conserve migratory species, and private habitat conservation for ecosystem service production.
 Her EfD-related research in Tanzania, Central America, and Chile includes analyses of terrestrial and marine protected areas, conservation strategies that promote rural livelihoods, REDD programs and implementation, and small-scale aquaculture.